yorick2/docker-compose-examples/README.md

 -v ~/Documents/Repositories/sites:/var/www/Website
 ## ssh into a container
 sudo docker exec -it <<container name>> bash
+### Stop all running containers
+Warning: This will stop all your containers. docker stop $(docker ps -a -q)
 ### Delete all containers
 Warning: This will destroy all your images and containers.
 It will not be possible to restore them! docker rm $(docker ps -a -q)